deepstreamIO/deepstream.io-website/docs/10-docs/20-client-js/70-datasync-record.md

 |---|---|---|---|
 |path|String|true|A particular path within the JSON structure that should be retrieved.|

 Used to return the record's data but if called without an argument, will return all the data. `get()` can also be used to retrive a specific part by defining a path string.
-If the part can not be found, `undefined` will be returned.
+If the path can not be found, `undefined` will be returned.

 ```javascript
 record.get() // Returns entire object